Birds of Prey (2020 film): Accolades

-Future
+Related films

 Margot Robbie's Harley Quinn returned in The Suicide Squad (2021).
 In April 2020, Cathy Yan said that she would be interested in directing a sequel that would explore Harley Quinn's relationship with Poison Ivy.
 In February 2021, Robbie discussed working on another project featuring Quinn with The Suicide Squad director James Gunn, and both she and Leslie Grace expressed interest in a crossover between Quinn and Barbara Gordon / Batgirl, whom Grace was originally set to play in the 2022 unreleased film Batgirl and is a prominent Birds of Prey member in the comics.
 Gunn indicated in September 2022 to be involved in a future project involving Robbie's Quinn.

-In August 20, 2021, Cinelinx reported that a Black Canary solo spin-off film was in development with Smollett returning as Lance and Misha Green will write the film for HBO Max.
+By August 2021, a Black Canary solo spin-off film was in development with Smollett returning as Lance with Misha Green writing the film for HBO Max.
 Set photos reveal that visual references to the character was set to be made in the 2022 film Batgirl, before its cancellation.